CREESTL/FuseG/docs/index.md

 ```
 > Only FuseG token can call

+> GoldX is only mined when users buy/sell FuseG via platform or DEX

 Called by FuseG token, mines GoldX to FuseG holders.
 During transactions with FuseG tokens sender receives/mines a small amount of GoldX tokens based on the current phase in the reward vault.
-For example if Alice sends X amount of FuseG to Bob, she then receives X*coeff amount of GoldX from the vault, where coeff is the current phase's coefficient.
+For example if Alice sells X amount of FuseG, she then receives X*coeff amount of GoldX from the vault, where coeff is the current phase's coefficient.

 #### Parameters